aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 | SLZDeveloperAccess | ReadOnlyAccess, AmazonQDeveloperAccess, AWSCodeBuildDeveloperAccess, AmazonEC2FullAccess, AmazonS3FullAccess, AmazonDynamoDBFullAccess, AWSLambda_FullAccess, AmazonRDSFullAccess.
 AmazonSageMakerFullAccess, AmazonCloudWatchEvidentlyFullAccess | Used by Developers to work productively in development accounts. |
 | SLZSecurityAccess | ReadOnlyAccess, AmazonGuardDutyFullAccess, AWSSecurityHubFullAccess, AmazonDetectiveFullAccess, AmazonInspector2FullAccess, AWSWAFConsoleFullAccess, AmazonAthenaFullAccess | Used by Security team to work productively on security services. |

-    - (Optional) Configure your organization's Identity Provider (e.g. Microsoft EntraID, OKTA) to set MFA is required for all sign-in requests.

 18. Setup centralized networking account.
     - Identify the OU identifer (format ou-XXXXXX) to share the new Transit-Gateway resource with.
 This should be specified as the parameter in the format arn:aws:organizations::ACCOUNT-ID:ou/ROOT-OU-ID/INFRASTRUCTURE-OU-ID